mhaghifam/sgld-genbound-NeurIPS2019-and-2020/README.md

-# Information-Theoritic Generalization Bounds for SGLD
+# Non-Vacous Generalization Bounds for Deep Learning: Information-Theoritic Generalization Bounds for SGLD

 This repo contains the code for the numerical results presented in the following papers.